railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/index.rst

 Guided Tour
 ***********

- *Starting to discover Open ERP, using demonstration data supplied with the system to familiarize yourself with the user interface.
+ *Starting to discover Open ERP, using demonstration data supplied with the system, is a good way to familiarize yourself with the user interface.
  This guided tour provides you with an introduction to many of the available system features.*